About this 8-day summer itinerary

 - explore Locarno after arrival, and maybe take the short ride to the Madonna del Sasso church overlooking the town and the lake.
 Find more suggestions for nearby activities here.

-- the 3-star Hotel Piccolo, at a 6-minute walk from the lake and Locarno’s railway station, is a good choice for this trip, as it’s one of the few hotels with free parking options.
+- the 3-star Hotel Piccolo, at a 6-minute walk from the lake and Locarno’s railway station, is a good choice for this trip.
+It’s one of the few hotels with free parking options.
 There are plenty of lunch and dining options in Locarno’s nearby center;

 - more options for hotels in Locarno are listed here.